nktnet1/sync-request-curl/README.md

 npm install sync-request-curl
 ```

-Please refer to the [compatibility](#4-compatibility) section for known issues and workarounds for Windows, MacOS and Linux.
+No compiler, Python, CMake, node-gyp, or install-script approval is required when installing a published release.
+Please refer to the [compatibility](#4-compatibility) section for the platforms that have prebuilt binaries.

 ## 2. Usage